Rudy Chapa

-Rodolfo ("Rudy") Chapa (born November 7, 1957, in Hammond, Indiana) is a retired American track and field athlete who specialized in the middle to long distance events.
+Rodolfo ("Rudy") Chapa (born November 7, 1957, in Hammond, Indiana) is a retired American track and field athlete who specialized in the middle to long-distance events.
 He set the US high school national record for the 10,000 meters when he ran 28:32 in 1976.
 Chapa was one of the most versatile distance runners, with a remarkable competitive range from the 1500 meters to the marathon.
 He is the son of Mexican immigrants.
-His father Rodolfo Sr. came to the US as a mechanic through the Bracero program.
+His father Rodolfo Sr. moved to the US as a mechanic through the Bracero program.

 Running career

 High school

 While attending Hammond High School in Hammond, Indiana, Rudy Chapa won the cross-country state championship twice in a row.
 The first time was in 1974, tying for 1st place in a time of 11:59.8 (2.5 miles) with fellow schoolmate Carey Pinkowski.
 The second came in 1975 with a time of 11:46.3 (2.5 miles).
 It was during his high school years that he formed part of a trio of runners from his school that all broke 9:00 minutes in the two-mile run, which he, Carey Pinkowski, and Tim Keough did in 1975.
 This feat has only been repeated by the boys of Northport high school of New York where 3 boys each broke 9 minutes for the 2-mile run in the same race at the New Balance outdoor national meet, although 2 of its 3 runners were twin brothers.
 In 1976, Chapa first gained fame as one of the U.S.A.'s great high school distance runners, setting the still-standing national high school record in the 10,000 meters, in 28:321.
 That same year he also won the Indiana state mile in 4:05.8h (converts to a 4:04.4h 1600 meter time), a time that held the state meet record until 2011, when it was broken by Center Grove's Austin Mudd in a competitive race with Carmel High School's Chris Walden and Westfield High School's Connor Martin.